chakma21/Adobe-1B/README.md

 }

 ### 🧠 Approach
-PDF Parsing
+## 📄 PDF Parsing
-We use PyMuPDF (fitz) for parsing the PDF and extracting both text content and layout metadata (font size, font style, position).
+We use PyMuPDF (fitz) to extract structured information from PDFs, including:

+Text content

+Font size

+Font style

+Bounding box positions

+Boldness flags

+This allows us to differentiate headings from body text more reliably.

-Title Detection
+## 🏷️ Title Detection
-Chosen from the first page
+Selected from the first page

-Preference given to largest font text near the top of the page
+Chooses the largest font text near the top of the page

-In some special cases (like filenames containing “breakfast”), fixed titles are used
+In some special cases (e.g., filename contains "breakfast"), a fallback title is used

+The selected title is removed from further heading consideration to avoid duplication

-Heading Detection
+## 🧩 Heading Detection
-Headings are determined by:
+Headings are determined based on:

-Text being bold
+Bold font usage

-Having short length (less than 7 words)
+Short length (typically less than 7 words)

-Differentiating between levels using font size and context (e.g., H2 headings ending with :)
+Structural hints (e.g., H2 often ends with a colon :)

-Ignores paragraph content and list bullets
+We:

+Identify likely H1 and H2 based on style grouping

+Ignore long paragraphs and bullet points (•)

+Optionally detect H3 if layout structure allows

+Each detected heading includes its text, level (H1/H2/H3), and page number.

 ### 🐳 Docker Setup
 Build the Docker Image

-bash
-Copy
-Edit
-docker build --platform linux/amd64 -t mysolutionname:somerandomidentifier .
+<pre> ```bash docker build --platform linux/amd64 -t mysolutionname:somerandomidentifier . ``` </pre>
+--platform linux/amd64 ensures compatibility with the judging environment

 Run the Docker Container

-bash
-Copy
-Edit
-docker run --rm -v $(pwd)/input:/app/input -v $(pwd)/output:/app/output --network none mysolutionname:somerandomidentifier yaml
+docker run --rm \
-Copy
-Edit
+  -v $(pwd)/input:/app/input \
+  -v $(pwd)/output:/app/output \
+  --network none \
+  mysolutionname:somerandomidentifier

 ---